Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Spark a fear of loss

-A poor decision has serious implications for the individuals, the team and your business.
-People fear they will lose credibility and possibly their job if a solution fails.
+A poor decision carries serious implications for individuals, teams and entire organizations.
+People fear losing credibility, damaging relationships and potentially jeopardizing their career if a solution fails.
 After all, relationships and money are at stake.
 These factors create a burden for the decision-makers.
 In many cases, these emotions are strong enough to overpower the most compelling evidence for a buy decision.

-In e-commerce, regret and the fear of losing out drive sales.
+In e-commerce, regret and fear of missing out (FOMO) are powerful sales drivers.
 When shoppers believe they are in competition with other buyers or if their desired product has limited availability, they are more likely to make a purchase.
 One example is Booking.com, which sends the following notifications when a customer selects a hotel:

 • The most recent booking